theobald-software/theobald-software.github.io/content/_en/xtract-is/requirements-and-installation/ssis-migration.md

 The XtractIS Conversion Preparer is a tool that prepares SSIS packages (containing Xtract IS components) created for older versions of SSIS for migration to newer versions of SSIS.

 {: .box-note }
 **Note:** Only SSIS packages created with SSIS 2012 must be converted using XtractIS Conversion Preparer located in: `C:\Program Files\XtractIS\XtractISConversionPreparer.exe`.
-For any other newer SSIS packages adjust the Deployment Target Version in project properties, see below.<br>
+For any other newer SSIS packages adjust the "Deployment Target Version" in project properties, see below.<br>

 1. Start the XtractIS Conversion Preparer.
 2. For migration to SSIS 2019, select *SSIS 2016* from the pull-down menu.